Giskard-AI/giskard/python-client/docs/guides/scan/index.rst

 If the automatic scan with `giskard.scan` found some issues with your model, you can automatically generate a set of tests (a test suite) that will reproduce those issues.
-You can then interactively debug the problems by uploading the generate test suite to Giskard UI.

 .. code-block:: python